 Hydrogen - Wikipedia

 Hydrogen is a chemical element; it has symbol H and atomic number 1.
-It is the lightest element and, at standard conditions, is a gas of diatomic molecules with the formula H 2, sometimes called dihydrogen, [11] but more commonly called hydrogen gas, molecular hydrogen or simply hydrogen.
+It is the lightest element and, at standard conditions, is a gas of diatomic molecules with the formula H2, sometimes called dihydrogen, [11] hydrogen gas, molecular hydrogen, or simply hydrogen.
+It is colorless, odorless, [12] non-toxic, and highly combustible.

 Hydrogen | Properties, Uses, & Facts | Britannica